austinmw312/rag-chatbot/instructions.md

 ./backend/test.ts
 ./backend/parse.ts

 Our current implementation of RAG is in ./backend.
-It uses the files in ./markdown to answer questions.
-It uses the console as the chat interface currently.
+It takes files from ./data and parses them into markdown files, storing them in ./markdown.
+It uses the resulting files in ./markdown to answer questions.

 ### File Upload and Management Interface